SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 <a id="fn1">1</a>: And apparently
 [also at CalTech](https://www.latimes.com/socal/burbank-leader/the818now/pasadenasu-1101-halloween-pumpkins-meet-their-explosive-end-at-caltech-story.html)?
 Possibly elsewhere.

-It's becoming a bit of a Nerd Tribe custom.
+It's become a bit of a Nerd Tribe custom.
 If you shiver with excitement, wish you were there, and want to participate, you may be a potential member of the Tribe.
 If, on the other hand, you think something like "Why in the world would you...", then you are not a member of the Tribe.
 So long as you are even slightly respectful of our customs, you may consider yourself granted Honored Guest status within the Nerd Tribe. [↩](#fn1a)

 <a id="fn2">2</a>: Maybe a [triboluminescent](https://en.wikipedia.org/wiki/Triboluminescence)
 thing going on there, like